QLamyBesnier/significativity.bar/README.md

 # Example

-This code provide an example of utilisation how the package to draw a significativity bar in a dotplot :
+This code provide an example of utilisation of the package to draw a significativity bar in a dotplot :

 ```r
 install.packages("ggplot2")